Abinbn/GeneCalc/README.md

    - Input the nucleotide or amino acid sequence in the text area.
 3. **Calculate Molecular Weight:**
    - Click on the "Calculate Molecular Weight" button to get the result.
-4. **Reset Fields (Optional):**
-   - Click on the "Reset" button to clear the input fields and results.

 ### Codon Usage Calculator